ionic-team/ionic-docs/src/pages/react/navigation.md

 };
 ```

-Here, we see that in the event a location does not match the first two `Route`s.
-The `IonRouterOutlet` will redirect the Ionic React app to the `match.url` path.
+Here, we see that in the event a location does not match the first two `Route`s the `IonRouterOutlet` will redirect the Ionic React app to the `match.url` path.

 You can alternatively supply a component to render instead of providing a redirect.